bamlab/dev-standards/react-native/react/binding-functions-in-react-component.s.md

 ```
 we improve our performance, as we only bind at the creation of the class.
 This is not ideal though.

 2. The `bind` function is used to be sure to use the good context (the `this` of the class, not the one of the handleChange function).
-We can improve the syntax by using an arrow function, which has no proper context and uses the context of the class.
+We can improve the syntax by using an arrow function, which has no proper context and uses the context of the class (you can use tis example).

 ```javascript
 class Test extends Component {